 It’s worth taking a moment to talk about what type of claims are not appropriate under negligent hiring.
 Negligent hiring is not a suitable claim for an employer merely employing a bad employee.
 An unpleasant interaction with a bad employee is unlikely to create a claim unless a clear and significant injury occurred.
 Negligent hiring does not create an opportunity to sue your employer because another employee is bad at their job.

-Unsurprisingly, the best first step is to talk to an employment attorney who deals with negligence claims and employment-related claims.
+If you believe you suffered injuries and losses due to a negligently hired employee, the best first step is to talk to a Texas personal injury lawyer who deals with negligence claims and employment-related claims.
 Often negligent hiring claims should be brought to court with other claims and alternate theories of employer liability.
 It is important to understand not only what claims to bring but the sequence in which they should be presented to the court.
+Negligent hiring can lead to serious injuries and financial harm to its victims.